What Is Cash Application? [2026 Guide]

 Does automated cash application work with my ERP?

-Modern platforms integrate with major ERPs and accounting systems so applied cash updates your ledger automatically.
-Confirm your specific version is supported.
+Modern platforms write applied cash back to major ERPs and accounting systems automatically.
+Monk integrates natively with systems including NetSuite, QuickBooks, and Stripe; confirm your specific version is supported.

-Ready to automate cash application?
+Ready to turn revenue into cash faster?
 Book a demo with Monk.